bigmeech/leprecoin/README.md

-all coin address management basd on BIP44
+Bitcoin address management for a ton of coins